Chai-mae/Calculator/README.md

 **<h2>1-Traffic light</h2>**

-In this exercise, we will use the ##QTimer## which is a class that  provides repetitive and single-shot timers to simulate a ##traffic light##.
+In this exercise, we will use the QTimer which is a class that  provides repetitive and single-shot timers to simulate a traffic light.

 ![Screenshot_44](https://user-images.githubusercontent.com/93831197/142742078-1d1857fa-2523-4f4d-9e75-09b42230931f.png)

-The first function in this exersice is ##timerEvent()## in which we change the color of the light each 1s here is the code :
+The first function in this exersice is timerEvent() in which we change the color of the light each 1s here is the code :

  ```javascript
 void TrafficLight::timerEvent(QTimerEvent *e)